Voted Best Vet Clinic of Monona, Best of Madison, and Star of Madison!

 What to expect at Four Lakes Veterinary Clinic, as of today (the quick read version):

 When you arrive, no matter who the pet or what the plan, we are asking that you call our clinic.
 We will, as soon as we are able, come out to you.
-We are doing this to protect you, your pets and our staff.
+We are doing this as a Fear-Free measure to control the space our patients travel.
 We will deliver all medication, food, and paperwork to your car, rain or shine.
 We will collect all samples this way, too!

 Are you here for an appointment?